Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

         This formula will sum the salaries of all Sales employees who are over 30 years old.

 ## AVERAGEIF
 [AVERAGEIF](./Glossary.md) function can be used when you need to calculate the average of values in cells that meet a criterion.
+For detailed explanation on the parameters used in AVERAGEIF, visit [Google Sheets Help Center - AVERAGEIF](https://support.google.com/docs/answer/3256529?hl=en#).

  > Scenario: You need to find the average performance rating of IT department.